intel/ipu-opi-plugins/docs/ocp-deployment.md

-# Intel IPU Plugin deployment and tesing on Openshift cluster
+# Intel IPU Plugin deployment and testing on Openshift cluster

 ## Assumptions:
 - Working OCP cluster with at least one Worker node with IPU with MEV-1.2